-According to Peter, Peace Parks Foundation welcomes this important research as lion is a key species which needs to be continuously monitored.
+According to Peter, Peace Parks Foundation welcomes this important research as the lion is a key species that needs to be continuously monitored.
 He says, “They are always in conflict with villagers in the area because of the threat they pose to their livestock and livelihoods.
 To mitigate this, villagers are encouraged to corral their cattle at night, and park rangers and the research team provide early detection and warning to villagers when lion enter their areas.
 What is, however, making the situation worse is that some poachers are specifically targeting lion for their bones, which are harvested for both traditional use and for export to the East.”

 The Limpopo Lion Protection Team rangers have been assigned to the research groups so that they can move in the home ranges of the lion.